-Mix the cooled down syrup with an equal volume of berries- or fruit purée/fruit juice, and add the juice of 1 lemon (in order to avoid an overly sweet sorbet).
+Mix the cooled down syrup with an equal volume of berries- or fruit purée/fruit juice + the specific additional sugar to match these and reach the desired overall sugar content for sorbets, and add the juice of 1 lemon (in order to avoid an overly sweet sorbet).

 Freeze according to the instructions of your ice cream machine.
 If you do not have an ice cream machine, still-freeze in your freezer (go here for more exact instructions).

 Before freezing the mixture, possibly add just a little alcohol (or some inverted sugar, such as corn syrup, agave nectar, glucose syrup or honey), in order to ensure that the sorbet won’t freeze too solid.
 Just go careful with the alcohol, otherwise the mixture might never freeze.